sguha-work/csv-array/README.md

 * Removed dependency of fs
 * Streaming improvement by adding a tiny delay, it will increase execution time but also increase stability
 * Bug fix of parsing
-    * Fixed a bug in file containg single row
+    * Fixed a bug in file containg single coloumn